apache/pulsar-site/docs/tutorials-produce-consume.md

 - [Create a topic](tutorials-topic.md)

 ## Produce and consume messages

+To produce and consume messages, complete the following steps.

 1. In the `${PULSAR_HOME}/conf/client.conf` file, replace `webServiceUrl` and `brokerServiceUrl` with your service URL.